TurtleLions/RTD_Markdown_Template/docs/index.rst

 Example Index File

 .. note::
   index.rst is a required file for Read the Docs.

 .. toctree::
+  :caption: Table of Contents

   rstexample
   mdexample